daz4126/surge/README.md

 * Add a `data-surge` attribute to the container element that you want to add reactivity to
 * Add a `data-action` attribute to the element that performs the action
-* Add a `data-reactive-value` attribute to the element that will show the value that changes
+* Add a `data-reactive` attribute to the element that will display the value that changes

 ```html
 <div data-surge>